 Breathing in the scent of incense, chosen, seemingly at random, Elizabeth’s husband, Zechariah, fulfills his priestly duties.
 As quickly as it had come upon them, the silence is broken, and the angel speaks the same words over a fearful Zechariah.

 This old couple will have a child after all of this time.
-They will raise him upper under an oath and he will prepare hearts for promise fulfillment.
+They will raise him up under an oath and he will prepare hearts for promise fulfillment.
 Zechariah, blameless before God, utters doubt and is reminded that silence does not ever mean God is idle.
 Voiceless man walks away from Holy conversation, and goes home to a confused, but Godly wife.

 To hear life changing news is one thing, but to have it written is another.
 I imagine her reading those words over and over, tracing each precious etch with wrinkled and calloused hands.
 God has spoken.
 He has foretold a child, your child.
 Our child.
 Did she sense even then as her curse lifted with the life of this baby, that he was paving the way for a world set free?
 Did she feel in her aged womb the stretching and heaviness of life ready to be unleashed?